Yosemite Overnight Big Wall Climbing Wilderness Stewardship

 Management Decision and Permit Information

-Climbers spending the night on big walls will be required to get a permit.
+Climbers spending the night on big walls are required to get a permit.
 The permits are free and no quotas are in place.
-Based on management review and feedback from the public during the pilot program, permits will be issued as follows:
+Based on management review and feedback from the public during the pilot program, permits are issued as follows:

-• Climbing Permits will be available by self-registration year-round.
+• Climbing Permits are available by self-registration year-round.
 This provides for mandatory education for climbers to help preserve Wilderness character while maintaining flexible access to primitive and unconfined recreation on Yosemite big walls.
-Permits will be available at kiosks or other locations still to be determined.
-Climbing Management may install self-registration stations at the El Capitan climbing information sign or have additional self-registration options at existing Wilderness Centers.
+Permits are available at a kiosk near El Capitan Bridge.

 • In accordance with policy, Climbing Management will look into the possibility of a paperless/online self-registration permitting system.